🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 So, let’s take it from the top.

-While Pi has popped up on many people’s radars only in the past few months, the project is actually quite old!
-It was conceived in 2019 - as you might imagine, though, for the most part, it was quite obscure.
+While Pi popped up on many people’s radars only in the past few months, the project is actually quite old!
+It was conceived in 2019, as you might imagine, though, for the most part, it remained relatively obscure in its early years.
 It took some time to get the ball rolling.

 How to buy & sell Pi coin: mine Pi on your phone.